-The novel coronasirus has put the world back on its heels, falling almost a quarter of a million people, plunging country after country into crisis and leav-ing all facing an uncertain economic future.
+The novel coronasirus has put the world back on its heels, falling almost a quarter of a million people, plunging country after country into crisis and leaving as a facing an uncertain economic future.

 future.
 Its impact has been swift, brutal and evident.
 And likely temporary.
 That's not the case with another estatential threat for which there's no hope of a vaccine or prompt effector treatment.
 Clemate change is upon us.
 Drawing a leason from the CMCH.
-Bloodbeek we lesson from the CDVID-E) outbreak, we cannot ignore the mounting signs and do nothing in hopes that tragedy will pass us by, Fulling to mitigate climate change Fulling to mitigate climate change comes with increased sea level, entreme heat waves and protocated droughts that will here an untold impact on humanity, devastating mations and economies.
-Dev-actating Posicios.
-We need to be prepared and make choices today to be ready for omorrow.
-That may seem like a lot to ask of the nor may seem like a lot to ask of the 100 pages in Houstooth new Ghmate Action Plan.
+Bloodbeek we lesson from the COVID-E) outbreak, we cannot ignore the mounting signs and do nothing in hopes that tragedy will pass us nor may seem like a lot to ask of the 100 pages in Houstooth new Ghmate Action Plan.
 Houstoon is only one city and climate change is a global challerage requiring a global solution, but our city is unique.
 When on the front lines, tied to the energy industry in a way that brings opportunity and responsibility.